| Mark

 Media Relationship

-Building – Miner is a proponent of solid working
+Building – Trained as a journalist, Miner is a proponent of two-way

 relationships with journalists to build trust and credibility,